NickSmet/Otus_hw/1.Advanced_basic/Log_analyzer/readme.md

 __Common reasons for the  script to stop:__
 - No reports to process.
 Either because the newest report has been processed, or because the 'log' folder is empty.
 - Either 'log' or 'reports' folder doesn't exist.
-- Number of errors above the threshold value
+- Number of errors above the threshold value.